toogether-app/.github/profile/README.md

 </p>

 ## Whats toogether?
-An app made by and for students in the UK to meet other students, hang out, go to parties and have FUN
+An app made by and for students in the UK to meet other students, hang out, go to parties and have fun

 ## Stack
 - ⚛️ React Native
 - 🐍 Django REST Framework
 - 📍 GeoDjango
-- ☁️ AWS
 - 🐘 PostgreSQL & PostGIS
+- ☁️ AWS (Elastic Beanstalk)

 ## Features